-Claim: Mother names her child "Le-a," which she insists be pronounced "Ledasha."
+Claim: A mother named her child "Le-a," which she insists be pronounced "Ledasha."

 The closing line of the anecdote ("the dash don't be silent") positions the person who bestowed the moniker as African-American through its phrasing in African American Vernacular English (also known as Ebonics): Such use of "don't be" in place of "isn't" is particular to

-While the e-mail being circulated dates to early October 2008, the first online appearance of the "Ledasha" story is at least a month older.
+While the original e-mail quoted above dated from early October 2008, the first online appearance of the "Ledasha" story we've found so far is at least a month older.
 In that 5 September 2008 entry from ClayTravis.net, "Ledasha" spelled her name with an apostrophe:

 "My bro in law just told me a fantatic apostrophe story.
 Friend owns an indoor swim complex.
 Little girl came in for lessons and spelled her name Le'a.
 His friend called roll and pronounced Lea like the princess.
 She got attitude and said its Ladasha ... true story."

 As to the use of symbols within (or in place of) names, while such practice is rare, it is not unknown.

 In 1993, recording artist Prince changed his name to an orthographic representation he dubbed "Love Symbol" and styled himself "The Artist Formerly Known as Prince" before reverting in 2000 to his original name.
 And the author of the 2008 book The Fortune Cookie Chronicles renders her name as Jennifer 8 Lee.

 Symbols and letters can be combined to form words that are easily pronounceable based on the understood sounds assigned to various symbols: The male name "Matt" could be rendered as "M@" for instance, with most people easily working out how to say it.
 However, such a system of creative (or "kre8tiv") spellings has some drawbacks, which we'll highlight by looking at how those factors would affect a name like "Le-a":